xactai/OctopiX-Senser/OpenDataCam-30FPS/README.md

 [click here for Docker file](documentation/opendatacam_Dockerfile.tar)

-## Modificartions for Configuring FPS through Application
+## Modifications for Configuring FPS through Application
 - This guide outlines the steps required to modify Darknet to control the frame rate (FPS) for video input and integrate it with OpenDataCam using the YOLOv4 and YOLOv4-tiny model.
 By following these steps, you can set the FPS to any desired value (e.g., 30 FPS) and run Darknet accordingly.
 - ### Darknet Code Modifications